99Mariana/Understanding-SAP-ABAP/Data_Selection_Process.md

 - ```ztta/roll_area```: Determines how much memory is reserved for each user session to store their context data (e.g., data, variables).
 - ```ztta/roll_extension```: Specifies the size of the extended memory, which is a shared memory area used by all processes to store user data.

+These parameters dictate how much memory can be used in different execution modes (online and batch) and impose limitations on memory usage.
+On the other hand, execution time is also a limitation to consider in online mode.

+The main reason for exceeding these limits is the handling of large amounts of data, which can lead to memory errors and very long response times.
+To address this, several practices can be implemented:

+- **Use Cursors**: Process data in batches to avoid overloading memory in a single operation.
+- **COMMIT WORK Commands**: In some cases, these commands can help free up memory.
+- **Optimize SQL Queries**: Reduce the amount of data selected by handling only the necessary data.
+- **Create Decentralized/Parallel Processing**: Divide data processing into batches and execute them in parallel jobs.

+In the following sections, we will delve deeper into one of these proposed practices to better understand how they work and how to use them effectively.